ikasanEIP/ikasan/ikasaneip/visualisation/ikasan-scheduler/dashboard/scheduler-dashboard.md

 ### Job Plan Instances
 The Job Plan Instances Card on the Ikasan Enterprise Scheduler Dashboard contains two tabs:
-- **Active Job Plan Instances Tab**: This tab contains a grid with all currently running job plan instances and displays the states for each job in the plan.
+- **Active Job Plan Instances Tab**: This tab contains a grid with all currently running `job plan instances` and displays the states for each job in the plan.
-- **Future Planned Job Plan Instances Tab**: This tab contains a prepared instance of each enabled job plan, that is the next instance of that job plan that is due to run in the future.
+- **Future Planned Job Plan Instances Tab**: This tab contains a prepared instance of each enabled `job plan`, that is the next instance of that `job plan` that is due to run in the future.

 #### Active Job Plan Instances Tab
-The Active Job Plan Instances Tab contains a grid with all currently running job plan instances and displays the states for each job in the plan.
+The `Active Job Plan Instances Tab` contains a grid with all currently running `job plan instances` and displays the states for each job in the plan.
 The grid can be filtered on the `Job Plan Name` and `Job Plan Instance Id`.
-The `Job Status Counts` column contains a status count for all the jobs in the job plan instance, and all of the status icons can be clicked in order drill into more details of the `Job Plan Instance`.
-There are also general buttons that clear the grid filters and refresh the grid contents, as well as a button that opens the Job Plan Instances Card in full screen mode in a new browser tab.
+The `Job Status Counts` column contains a status count for all the jobs in the `job plan instance`, and all the status icons can be clicked in order drill into more details of the `Job Plan Instance`.
+There are also general buttons that clear the grid filters and refresh the grid contents, as well as a button that opens the `Job Plan Instances Card` in full screen mode in a new browser tab.

 ![img.png](../../images/active-job-plans.png)